HarishDubbaka/Docker-k8s/Day12/Readme.md

 This document explains how to use **Azure Pipelines** to **build and push Docker images to Docker Hub** automatically.
 It helps you create a **secure CI workflow** for containerized applications using Azure DevOps.

+Just to inform you: while learning Azure Pipelines with Docker 🐳☁️, it’s completely normal to face more errors ⚠️.
+Please be patient 🧘‍♂️ and take time to understand them 📘.
+Errors are part of the learning process, not a problem ✅.
+We’ll go step by step 🚶‍♂️🚀

 ---

 ## 📌 Prerequisites